CREATE EXTERNAL TABLE

 - ON ALL is the default.
 The command will be executed by every active (primary) segment instance on all segment hosts in the Greenplum Database system.
 If the command executes a script, that script must reside in the same location on all of the segment hosts and be executable by the Greenplum superuser (gpadmin).

 - ON MASTER runs the command on the master host only.
+Note: Logging is not supported for web external tables when the ON MASTER clause is specified.

 - ON number means the command will be executed by the specified number of segments.
 The particular segments are chosen randomly at runtime by the Greenplum Database system.
 If the command executes a script, that script must reside in the same location on all of the segment hosts and be executable by the Greenplum superuser (gpadmin).